Tympan/Tympan_Remote_App/README.md

 - You must have [NodeJS](https://nodejs.org/en/) installed to develop the app.

-- Clone this repository, the within the repository run:
+- Clone this repository, then within the repository run:

 ```bash
 $ npm install